-Smartphone battery technology is pretty good these days.
-But if there’s one thing gadget lovers will never be able to get enough of it’s the promise of better battery life.
+The average smartphone battery life has improved considerably over the past few years.
+Still, the allure of better battery life continues to this day, especially as screens get larger and unique form factors like foldable gain popularity.
 Wouldn’t it be great if our handsets lasted two or three full days of heavy use with just a single charge?
 What about a whole week?
 With graphene batteries, this might not be such a pipe dream.

 What is a graphene battery?